 Atmospheric Absorption – Shielding The Planet From Solar Radiation

-The Earth is bombarded with large amounts of solar radiation every day.
+Earth is bombarded with large amounts of solar radiation on a daily basis.
 Although it is crucial for all life on the planet, it is just as deadly.
 Atmospheric Absorption protects us from its most harmful effects.

 Atmospheric Absorption is defined as the process through which gases and small particles in the atmosphere absorb a large percentage of solar radiation.
 It plays a crucial role in protecting all lifeforms on the planet from the most harmful effects of the sun's ultraviolet and infrared radiation.